alphagov/government-service-design-manual/service-manual/domain-names/index.md

 ## Where services live on the web

-Every digital service offered by the UK government must have a single, well-known place on the Internet where users can go to when they want to use the service.
-For public-facing services that well-known place will be the relevant start page on GOV.UK – for instance, the DVLA’s tax disc service is at https://www.gov.uk/tax-disc.
+Every digital service offered by the UK government must have a single, well-known place on the web where users can locate and use the service.
+For public-facing services that will be the relevant start page on GOV.UK – for instance, the DVLA’s tax disc service is at https://www.gov.uk/tax-disc.

-Service managers must not advertise any URL other than that of the GOV.UK start page as the starting point for the relevant service.
-This is what gets printed on literature and used in email signatures, TV adverts, etc.
+Service Managers must not advertise any URL other than that of the GOV.UK start page as the starting point for the relevant service.
+This is what gets advertised, whether digitally or in other media.

-The start page URL for a given service will be allocated by GDS based on discussions with the service manager and analysis of user behaviour, search referrals and other relevant data.
+The start page URL for a given service will be allocated by GDS based on discussions with the Service Manager and analysis of user behaviour, search referrals and other relevant data.

 The service itself will be provided on a URL of the form www.{service-name}.service.gov.uk.